University of the Basque Country

 - Certificate of financial situation (Scholarship information, family support, other ways you will financially rely on throughout your stay)

-- Medical insurance in force during your entire stay in Spain
+- Medical insurance for the duration of your entire stay in Spain

 Non EU-nationals staying with us for longer than 6 months or whose visa expires before the end of their stay should obtain their ‘Tarjeta de autorización de estancia por estudios’.